cyh-ustc/PB15111656/sa/answer.md

 iterator find(StringRef Key);

 4.

+Anonymous namespaces are a great language feature that tells the C++ compiler that the contents of the namespace are only visible within the current translation unit, allowing more aggressive optimization and eliminating the possibility of symbol name collisions.
+Anonymous namespaces are to C++ as “static” is to C functions and global variables.
+While “static” is available in C++, anonymous namespaces are more general: they can make entire classes private to a file.

 make anonymous namespaces as small as possible, and only use them for class declarations.

 #### 3.4